transferwise/pipelinewise/docs/connectors/taps/mysql.rst

           replication_method: "LOG_BASED"     # Important!
 Log based must be enabled in MySQL

     # You can add as many schemas as you need...
-    # Uncommend this if you want replicate tables from multiple schemas
+    # Uncomment this if you want replicate tables from multiple schemas
     #- source_schema: "another_schema_in_mysql"
     #  target_schema: "another